PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Responsibilities (~6 hrs/week):**

-- Attend and actively participate in 1-hour grading meeting each week (time TBD for Fall 2025)
+- Attend and actively participate in 1-hour grading meeting each week (Thu 4:30-5:30pm for Fall 2025)

 - Grade asynchronously one problem or sub-problem (~5 hours/week) for the entire class (weekly grading period starts Saturday and is due Tuesdays EOD for Fall 2025)